 - Is it true, as his detractors claim, that John Aster is a "convicted pedophile"? - MYTH BUSTED - It's not true.

 - Is it true that Aster is a "convicted rapist"? - MYTH BUSTED - It's not true.

 - Is it true that he "plead guilty to downloading 15,000 child porn images"? - in three parts, namely:

 - That John plead guilty - It's true that John plead guilty to something, but nevertheless he has not been convicted of any criminal act.

 - That he plead guilty to downloading objectionable material (images) - MYTH BUSTED - It's not true.

 - That he plead guilty to downloading 15,000 images - MYTH BUSTED - It's not true.

 Herein lies the unfettered truth.
-We can safely say in relation to Geary's allegations that John has no convictions.
-Split off from the emotive and argumentative overabundance of internet commentary by self-appointed Facebook 'experts' in such matters, the facts of the allegations against John Aster are actually surprisingly simple to comprehend.
-They are the exaggerations and insinuations (and outright lies!) of a core few, spread faster and further than a virulent strain of the 'flu by an unsuspecting crowd of ignorant carriers.
-Will we ever truly know the reasons why?
-Perhaps, someday we shall.
+We can safely say in relation to Geary's allegations that John has no convictions for pedophilia, rape, or downloading child pornography.
+Split off from the emotive and argumentative overabundance of internet commentary by self-appointed Facebook 'experts' and the members of #TeamTroll who have an agenda of their own in such matters, the facts of the allegations against John Aster are actually surprisingly simple to comprehend.
+They are the exaggerations and insinuations (and outright lies!) of a core few, spread faster and further than a virulent strain of the 'flu by an unsuspecting crowd of ignorant carriers. #TeamTroll is discussed on other pages on this site, and elsewhere on the internet.